dscroft/wm9QF_programming_for_artificial_intelligence_labs/sqlite/sqlite.md

 Using string concatenation to build SQL queries is a terrible idea, as it leaves your code open to SQL injection attacks.
 This concept will be explored in more detail in the [SQL Injection](https://liascript.github.io/course/?https://dscroft.github.io/liascript_sqli/lia.md) activity.

+This is not a Python-specific or SQL-specific issues, it is a general issue with any programming language that allows you to create code to run on the host machine using string concatenation.

 There are a *very* small number of cases where string concatenation could be acceptable, such as when you are writing a query that does not rely directly on user input.
-But for the most part string concatenation for SQL query creation should be viewed as an actively dangerous anti-pattern and is to be avoided.
+But for the most part string concatenation for SQL query creation or *any* code that will be executed on the host machine should be viewed as an actively dangerous anti-pattern and is to be avoided.

 ----------------------